Introduction

 as specified for each recipient until a successful sending is achieved.
 Recipient addresses

-(addresses are phone numbers for both RBM and SMS)
+(addresses are phone numbers for both RCS and SMS)

 are given separated by semi-colons (";").
 In the event that a given recipient has different